 We make one of three admission decisions upon first review:

-Admitted domestic freshmen students may request to defer enrollment for up to one year.
-Transfer, reentry, and international students cannot defer enrollment.
+Admitted freshmen students may request to defer enrollment for up to one year.
+Transfer and reentry students cannot defer enrollment.
 Read more about freshman deferred enrollment here.

 Every application denied has already been through an extensive review.
 For an appeal to have merit, it must bring to light new compelling academic and/or personal information, as well as details pertaining to extenuating circumstances that were not addressed in the initial application.
 Essentially, the appeal must present information that clearly shows the student to be stronger than had been earlier evidenced.